Formulae =UNIQUE(A2:A) //To return all unique values in column A =JOIN(“, “, FILTER( B: B, A: A=E2)) //Filter based on E2 value and join the column

 So If you have a table like the one below, this function can find the unique values in column A and merge the ones in columns B and C.

-Step 2: Enter the UNIQUE function to check for the same fruit in column A. The formula for the unique function is
+Step 2: Enter the UNIQUE function to check for the same fruit in column A. The formula for the unique function is as given under.

 A2: A is the column range that we want to merge the duplicates.
+The UNIQUE function will combine the duplicates and return all the unique values in the column.

-Step 4: Enter the JOIN function below in the cell beneath the Quantity header.
+Step 4: Enter the JOIN function below in the cell beneath the “Quantity” header.

 =JOIN(", ", FILTER( B: B, A: A=E3))